 The program covers tuition and eligible educational costs and offers a monthly stipend for living expenses.

 To be eligible for the NHSC’s scholarship program, you must be enrolled as a full-time student or be accepted to an accredited medical school.
 You must be a U.S. citizen or national.
-To apply to the NHSC program, visit their website.

 The Health Professions Scholarship Program (HPSP) offers full scholarships to medical and dental students in exchange for military service.
 The program covers tuition, educational fees, a monthly stipend, and more.